VectorSpaceHQ/RFID-Access/reader/MFRC522-python/README.md

 ##Requirements
 This code requires you to have SPI-Py installed from the following repository: https://github.com/lthiery/SPI-Py
+A bug was introduced (https://github.com/lthiery/SPI-Py/issues/23), fix by using commit 8cce26b.

 ##Examples
 This repository includes a couple of examples showing how to read, write, and dump data from a chip.
 They are thoroughly commented, and should be easy to understand.